kbrose/vsc-python-indent/README.md

 # Python Indent

-Correct python indentation in Visual Studio Code.
+Correct Python indentation in Visual Studio Code.
 See the extension on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=KevinRose.vsc-python-indent&ssr=true) and its source code on [GitHub](https://github.com/kbrose/vsc-python-indent).

 ![](static/demo.gif)